initOS/connector-interfaces/connector_flow/README.rst

 Every flow must a have a unique start.
 A task can trigger several successor tasks.

-The module adds a new menu item "Import/Export" under the "Connector" top-level menu where tasks and task flows can be configured.
+The module adds a new menu item "Connector Flow" under the "Connector" top-level menu where tasks and task flows can be configured.
 Tasks can be run from the "Run Task" wizard.
 If a task needs a file as input, that file can be uploaded in the wizard.